prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 ## Troubleshooting checklist

-Prysmatic Labs is a small but mighty team of engineers who are working hard to support The Merge. **To help us help you**, use the following checklist to generate a **Troubleshooting Report**.
-You can then paste this report on [Discord](https://discord.gg/prysmaticlabs) when asking for support:
+Prysmatic Labs is a small but mighty team of engineers who are working hard to support The Merge.
+If you're running into unexpected outputs or errors, use the following checklist to check the status of your configuration.

+In many cases, this checklist will solve your problems.
+If it doesn't, you can generate a **troubleshooting report** and paste it into [Discord](https://discord.gg/prysmaticlabs) when asking for support:

 import StatusChecklistPartial from '@site/docs/monitoring/partials/_status-checklist-partial.md';